 How Do Cow Horns Grow?

-Like all other cow body parts, the horns begin to grow during gestation.
+Like all other cow body parts, horns begin growing during gestation, the period between conception and birth.
 Studies by the Davies Livestock Research Centre compared horned and polled cow fetuses and found that the horn bud in cows is already formed by day 58 of gestation.
 At this stage, the horn buds look like depressed skin.
 The bud is also denser than the surrounding tissues, having six to eight layers as opposed to one or two layers in adjacent tissues.

 By the fifth month of gestation, cow fetuses have a small protrusion on the skull.
 This protrusion is what’s considered the horn bud at birth.
 Usually, the horn bud is a tiny, dark, and hairless patch covered by a rosette of hair.